bewerner/miniRT/readme.md

 sp    vec3      vec3           float     float    float    float    float    u8vec3    material     float/vec2
 ```

 I also included the [Blender Python Script](resources/rt_export_script_v004.py) I used to create these scenes in Blender and export them into the .rt file format.
 It's incomplete though and still requires some manual edits and additions.
+To use it, change the `output_file_path` on top.

 # Assets